Refined curve counting with descendants and quantum mirrors: Introduction

 \subsection{Acknowledgements}

-We thank Sam Johnston, Dhruv Ranganathan, Yannik Schuler and Michel van Garrel for a number of helpful conversations.
-We thank Tim Gräfnitz for helpful comments on a previous version.
+We thank Sam Johnston, Dhruv Ranganathan, Yannik Schuler, and Michel van Garrel for a number of helpful conversations.
+We thank Tim Gr\"afnitz for helpful comments on a previous version.
 We thank Dhruv Ranganathan and Calla Tschanz for helpful comments on the introduction.
-P.K.-H. was supported by an Early Career Fellowship at the University of Sheffield awarded by the London Mathematical Society, and Peterhouse, Cambridge.
-Q.S. was supported by UKRI Future Leaders Fellowship through grant number MR/T01783X/1 and by the starting grant ’Correspondences in enumerative geometry: Hilbert schemes, K3 surfaces and modular forms’, No 101041491 of the European Research Council.